Stock Music track: Alaska in the Glass

-Cool and grooving, this track conveys hope and positivity in an urban atmosphere.
+Cool and grooving, this music conveys hope and positivity in an urban atmosphere.
 The vocal melody floats atop a nice rhythm section including wah wah guitar, bass, keyboards, synth and drums.
-Nice for chilling, travel and lifestyle themes.
+Nice music for chilling, travel and lifestyle themes.

 |Track ID number:||18032|

 |Genres:||Chill-Out Grooves / Lounge / Chill-Hop -- Urban styles: R&B / Soul / Urban Pop|

 |Moods/Emotions:||Laid back / Easy-going / Chilled -- Classy / Elegant / Exclusive|

 |Suggested Production Types:||House Makeover / Property Show -- Style / Fashion / Make-up -- TV Commercial - Luxury / Style|

 |Prominent Instruments:||Bass (Electric) -- Piano (Electric) / Clav -- Synth Pads -- Synthesizers -- Voice as instrument / No Lyrics|